— 5 —

 Fix an adaptive analyst {\cal A} and the corresponding tree.
 The tree is of size 1 + (n+1) + (n+1)^2 + \dots + (n+1)^k = \frac{(n+1)^{k+1} - 1}{n} \le 2(n+1)^k\,.
 Let F be the set of functions appearing at any of the nodes in the tree.
 Since each node has one function, we have |F|\le 2(n+1)^k\,.
 Moreover, the set of functions is fully determined by the algorithm {\cal A} and therefore does not depend on any sample.
 Now, pick a random sample S of size n.
 The model selection guarantee for the holdout method from the previous chapter gives us for every \delta>0, \mathop{\mathrm{\mathbb P}} \left\{ \max_{f\in F} \left|\Delta_S(f_t) \right| \leq \sqrt{\frac{\log(2|F|/\delta)}{2n}} \right\} \geq 1-\delta\,.
 Plugging in the upper bound on |F|, \log(2|F|/\delta) \le k\log(4(n+1)/\delta)\,.
 This completes the proof.

 In the typical regime where k\ge\log(n) is at least logarithmic in n and \delta\ge 1/n is not too small, the bound on the maximum error simplifies to O(\sqrt{k/n}).
-This contrasts with the bound O(\sqrt{\log(k)/n}) that we obtained in the non-adaptive setting.
+This contrasts with the bound O(\sqrt{\log(k)/n}) that holds in the non-adaptive setting.

 Analyst Error bound